There are a couple of reasons (battery, screen) why you’d go for the Surface Pro 4 instead, but the Miix 510 offers an awful lot for the price.

-The Core i3 version will be more than fine for most basic tasks, but if you’re looking at any kind of photo or video editing we’d recommend the Core i5.
-At the time of writing, you were looking at $669, £849, AU$750 for this device.
+The Core i3 version of the Lenovo Miix 510 will be more than fine for most people, but if you’re looking at any kind of photo or video editing, we’d recommend the Core i5.
+At the time of writing, you’re looking at $669 (£849, AU$750) for this device.

-The Miix 510 is a well-designed tablet hybrid.
-That’s not to say it’s a stunner, but it does look distinctive and those watchband-style hinges give it a certain something.
-The detachable keyboard with optional backlight also doubles up as a protective faux leather folio case, which works quite well and is good to grip hold of.
-It's a more premium-feeling and mature affair than Microsoft's Surface Pro 4 Type Cover, which isn't included for free, unlike Lenovo's version.
+The Lenovo Miix 510 won’t blow your mind, but it’s still a well-designed tablet.
+It looks good, and those watch band-style hinges give it a certain je ne sais quois.
+The included detachable keyboard also doubles as a protective faux leather folio case, which is quite effective, and feels good in the hand.
+It’s a more premium feeling and mature accessory than the Type cover for the Microsoft Surface Pro 4, which isn’t included for free – unlike the Lenovo Miix 510’s.

-The side controls – especially the power button - are a little plasticky, but irt’s a minor complaint.
+The side controls – especially the power button - are a little plasticky, but it’s a minor complaint.

-Without the keyboard cover, the Miix 510 weighs just shy of 900g.
-That’s OK to hold in one hand, leaving the other free to draw or write on the display.
-This means you’re going to want to brace it against something or put it on a flat surface before too long.
+The Lenovo Miix 510 weighs just shy of 900g without the keyboard cover.
+That’s fine to hold in one hand, leaving the other free to write on the display.
+However, after a while you’ll want to brace it against something or put it on a flat surface.

 The Lenovo keyboard cover sports Lenovo's AccuType-style keys, which are slightly curved along the bottom edge.
 They're sufficient in size but don't possess quite as much travel as the Surface Pro 4 cover, and this doesn’t make for a great experience when you have a lot of words to type.

 The biggest problem is that we found the keyboard flexes a bit.
 And if you're a hard typist in any way (which device makers seem to be catering less and less for) then the keyboard bounces rather angrily.
 Light typing is always preferable, but we think you almost need to be a little too delicate here.